Most writers have likely been in an argument about today’s topic.

 Let’s take a look at the choices for now:

-1. Cut: John ran to the door with lockpicks in hand.
+- Cut: John ran to the door with lockpicks in hand.

 For most purposes, this works.
 We know that he’s being swift, because he’s running.
 Always ask if your adverb is redundant!
-Cases like ‘whispered softly’ and ‘punched violently’ are easy to fix because the adverb doesn’t add anything to the verb’s meaning.
+Cases like ‘whispered softly’ and ‘punched violently’ are easy to fix because the adverb doesn’t add anything to the verb’s meaning. - Improve: John dashed to the door with lockpicks in hand.

 When an adverb is used to increase or decrease the potency of a verb, you can often get the same result by choosing a different verb.
-It makes me think about how many times I’ve seen someone write ‘he said loudly’ when they could have just written ‘he yelled’.
+It makes me think about how many times I’ve seen someone write ‘he said loudly’ when they could have just written ‘he yelled’. - Show: John bolted to the door, his wake carrying away papers from the desks like he was a passing train highballing it to the coast.

 This tends to be the more poetic approach, involving more words, more metaphors, and so on.
 In short, it’s the embodiment of showing.
 As you can see from this example, this method requires the most rewriting.
 When sentence lengths increase, you’ll need to adjust structure and surrounding sentences to keep the tempo.